JAlcocerT/JAlcocerT/content/blog/dev-playwright-job-trends.md

 Because ive learnt via the [animations tinkering here](https://jalcocert.github.io/JAlcocerT/animations-as-a-code/), that matplotlib can be really cool.

 > And job market is not bad lately...

+### Bringing Back ScrapeGraph

+If you remember, we reviewed: https://jalcocert.github.io/JAlcocerT/scrapping-with-llms/